Plinth for statue of Apollo (recreated)

 Full description

 This bulbous-style plinth is a recreation of the lost eighteenth-century plinth shown in the 1750’s illustration and later hand-coloured engraving ’A View in the Elysian Fields from The Spring of Helicon’ (example NT 91830.5).
+Estate Accounts, held in the Huntington Library, refer 'To mending and writing on the plinth of Apollo' in 1768.
 The plinth includes a surbase with the name APOLLO carved onto it.
-The font and scale of the lettering replicates a surviving fragment of the original eighteenth century surbase for Apollo.
+The font and scale of the lettering replicate a surviving fragment of the original eighteenth century surbase for Apollo.
 This fragment of surbase is all that remains of the original plinth.

 Provenance